Skip to content

 Help with energy bills

-The Government has announced support for people struggling with their energy bills.
-The Energy Price Guarantee and the Energy Support Scheme should reduce what you would normally pay and give you money towards your bill for 6 months.
+You may be eligible for help with your energy bills if you are on benefits or have a low income.
 You can find out more in the Help with the cost of energy section of our Cost of living: dealing with high gas and electricity bills page.

 If you are unable to afford your bill, contact us to help work out what you can afford to pay your energy supplier.
 Ofgem rules mean suppliers must offer payment plans you can afford.
 Suppliers can offer: